 Down we go, there are no grown ups here.
 Down we go, down the rabbit hole, down to the Rec Room.
-As others in the house, this space will expand if needed, like when I turned 16 and it became an Arabian Nights theme palace.
+As others in the house, this space will expand if needed: when I turned sixteen, it became an Arabian Nights theme palace.

-Big enough then for us five and our friends to play after school but only on rainy days, big enough for spillover crowds for whatever event we happened to be celebrating-sleepovers, teen bashes (the room has convenient dark corners), TV hockey games, royal weddings, Twister or charades…
+Big enough then for us five and our friends to play after school but only on rainy days; big enough for spillover crowds for whatever event we happened to be celebrating—sleepovers, teen bashes (the room has convenient dark corners), TV hockey games, royal weddings, Twister, Charades—

 Over the beam is an oar my great Uncle Bill brought home, after winning a silver medal from the 1924 Paris Olympics.
 Paintings, bird sculptures, macramé hangings, maps, plants and chairs for Papa Bear, Mama Bear, Baby Bear and several Goldilocks, should they all descend at once—all share the space happily, long before anyone around here ever heard of feng shui.
 Baby toys in a old playpen and play castles on a little wooden table are just the right height for one grandchild after another, each contributing a personal brand of spectacular mess.

 Eggs, hundreds of foiled chocolate, have found their way into all these historic nooks.
 Find one, open it quick and pop it in your mouth at once.
 But then your Uncle says,